chooper/charleshooper.net/source/_posts/2013-05-05-intro-to-operations-availability-monitoring-and-alerting.markdown

 agree to approach alerts a specific way, you will be able to reap a variety of benefits.
 Here's what I recommend:

 1. First, collaborate with your employees to define who is in the pager rotation and the escalation policies.
 Ask yourself: What happens when the on call engineer is overwhelmed and needs backup?
 What happens when the engineer goes on vacation?

-2. Next, I would take inventory of what services I rely on and define my internal SLA for them.
+2. Next, take inventory of what services you rely on and define an internal SLA for them.
 This does not have to be a super formal process, but this inventory and SLA will be helpful for deciding what thresholds to set in your monitoring to avoid false positives.
 Try to see the big